alem-platform/sprint-js/story03/filter-forge/README.md

 ### Instructions:

-Write a function called `forgeFilter` that takes an array and a callback function.
+Write a function called `forgeFilter` that takes an array and a callback function, returning a new array with only the elements that pass the callback’s test—without using the built-in `filter` method.

 ### Expected function: